groupserver/gs.form/README.rst

 The post_multipart_ code was based on `a Python recipe by Wade Leftwich`_.
 It was changed to use ``email.multipart`` to create the multipart document that is sent using a ``POST``.

-The Python standard library currently lacks a module for making a ``POST`` to a Web server. `Issue 3244`_ tracks the inclusion of a module into the standard library.

 Resources
 =========